 You may be worried about whether rock climbing will change the way your fingers look.
 Seeing veteran climbers with fat fingers might have you thinking twice about whether to take up the sport.
 In this article, we will give you a rundown of what scientific research has to say about it and also what you can do to protect your fingers while climbing.

 So, does rock climbing make your fingers fat?
-Science has quite a bit to say on whether rock climbing makes your fingers fat.
-It will greatly depend on how much time you spend climbing and whether you overwork your digits or not.
 The reason rock climbers do sometimes have thicker-looking fingers is tied to both how often and how hard they train.
 Supporting so much weight on the fingers causes the tendons to grow, sometimes doubling in size.
 The bones also can thicken to help protect the digit from stress damage like microfractures.

 - Scientific Studies That Explain Why Climbers Have Fat Fingers